c0mp0st/lsproblem/README.md

     $ thin start -p 4567 -e production

-or use the supplied Procfile
+or use the supplied Procfile with foreman:

+    $ foreman start

 ## Contributing